What is Video Indexer? (preview)

 - Keyframe extraction: Video Indexer automatically detects keyframes in a video.

-- Sentiment analysis: Video Indexer performs sentiment analysis on the text extracted using speech-to-text and optical character recognition, and provide that information in the form of positive, negative of neutral sentiments, along with timecodes.
+- Sentiment analysis: Video Indexer performs sentiment analysis on the text extracted using speech-to-text and optical character recognition, and provides that information in the form of positive, negative, or neutral sentiments, along with timecodes.

 - Translation: Video Indexer has the ability to translate the audio transcript from one language to another.
 The following languages are supported: English, Spanish, French, German, Italian, Chinese-Simplified, Portuguese-Brazilian, Japanese, and Russian.
 Once translated, the user can even get captioning in the video player in other languages.